 In the UK, an ISA (Individual Savings Account) shelters interest, dividends, and capital gains from tax entirely.
 The income grows tax-free and can be withdrawn tax-free.
 That's the whole point of the wrapper.

 France does not recognise this wrapper.
-There is no provision in French tax law, and no provision in the UK-France double tax treaty, that grants ISAs any special status.1 Once you are a French tax resident, the income and gains generated inside your ISA are taxable in France in exactly the same way as income and gains from any other investment account.
+There is no provision in French tax law that grants ISAs any special status.1 Once you are a French tax resident, the income and gains generated inside your ISA are taxable in France in exactly the same way as income and gains from any other investment account.

 This means:

 This is one of the most common surprises for UK expats.
-Many people arrive in France with years of accumulated ISA savings, assuming the tax-free status travels with them.
-It doesn't.
 The ISA wrapper is a feature of UK domestic tax law — it has no legal effect in France.1

 What Rate Applies to ISA Income

-All three types of ISA income — interest, dividends, and capital gains on securities — are subject to the PFU (Prélèvement Forfaitaire Unique) flat tax at 31.4%.
-This breaks down as 12.8% income tax plus 18.6% in social charges.
-See the PFU flat tax and social charges rates on the Taxpert reference data page →
+All three types of ISA income — interest, dividends, and capital gains on securities — are subject to a Flat tax at 31.4% called the PFU (Prélèvement Forfaitaire Unique).
+It is made up of 12.8% income tax plus 18.6% in social charges (as at 2026).

 How to Declare ISA Income

 ISA income is declared in exactly the same way as income from any other UK investment account.
-There are no special boxes or forms — you simply declare by income type.
+There are no special boxes or forms — you simply declare in the same way as dividends and interest.

 Dividends from a Stocks and Shares ISA: